marksteele/MusakBoxNative/README.md

 * Document the setup to hook this into the same AWS as MusakBox (share the same Amplify setup between web app and native app).

 # Notes

 Setting up fonts:

 https://www.youtube.com/watch?v=fVoEojORQyQ

+Network detection in simulator is flackey.
+Apparently works in real app.